Your Step-by-Step Guide to Working with Remote Patients

 Step 1: Send client a welcome letter, health history form and pricing.

 After connecting with a client by phone or email, I sent an email with the following attachments (you can find all of these attachments here):

 - Welcome Letter

-- Health History (this one was my favorite, but you can find more templates here) and Informed Consent forms
+- Health History and Informed Consent forms

 - Price List